What is GP bank?

 Why am I part of a bank?

-You are part of a GP bank because you will have been invited by a practice to join.
+You are part of a GP bank because you would have been invited by a practice to join.

 How do I find out what GP banks I’m a part of?